-Given the above, the question whether the above value or another value is an appropriate one for use in IMO rule-making or for other purposes seemed as perhaps the most basic to be asked.
-But in this author's opinion it sidestepped a more general question, whether the CATS criterion in and of itself, that is, formulating an environmental index of costs averted on a per tonne of spill basis, was appropriate.
+In the SAFEDOR report, a threshold value in the neighborhood of \$60,000 per tonne of spilled oil was postulated for CATS, based on a series of modelling and other assumptions.
+The question whether the above value or another value is an appropriate one for use in IMO rule making or for other purposes is perhaps the most basic to be asked.
+But in our opinion it sidesteps a more general question, whether the CATS criterion in and of itself, that is, formulating an environmental index of costs averted on a per tonne of spill basis, is appropriate.